tejakrishnap/coding-assessment/README.md

 ### Message when no todos are present

 Please add a message to be displayed when filtering by "Active" or "Completed" and no todos are present.
-A CSS class is available to use for your element, 'no-matches'
+A CSS class is available to use for your element, `no-matches`

 ### What else should I be aware of?